THE ROLE OF THE PRELIMINARY CONTRACT IN PROPERTY TRANSACTION PROCEDURES

 Winning this lawsuit means that the court decision will have the role of Title Deed – i.e. the ownership will be transferred towards the buyer, and he/she will be obliged to pay the total purchase price (if not done it already).

 There are also other options given by the nature of the preliminary contract for securing the interests of the parties.
-In case that under the clauses of the preliminary contract the possession will be transferred towards the buyer before the moment of signing the final contract, and the parties later do not reach this moment due to one or another reason, then the buyer could pretend he/she has acquired ownership on the base of prescription (yet after expiration of the minimum time periods for prescription).
+In case that under the clauses of the preliminary contract the possession will be transferred towards the buyer before the moment of signing the final contract, and the parties later do not reach this moment due to one or another reason, then the buyer could pretend he/she has acquired ownership of the base of prescription (yet after expiration of the minimum time periods for prescription).

 Under the provisions of the Property Law and the practice of the Supreme Court in these cases the legal effects are equivalent to conscientious possession, but with the only difference that it had to be exercised at least for ten years in a row.
-So if the buyer has paid the purchase price, has possessed the real estate for a period of ten years manifestly and constantly, he/she could refer to expired time period that enables prescription, during eventual disputes about the title rights on the property.
+So if the buyer has paid the purchase price, has possessed the real estate for a period of ten years manifestly and constantly, he/she could refer to the expired time period that enables prescription, during eventual disputes about the title rights on the property.

 Concluding of preliminary contract dough is no guarantee that the vendor will not decide to transfer the real estate towards third parties.
-So there is a risk the promisor (i.e. the seller) to transfer the real estate to third party even if his/her obligations per the signed preliminary contract have not been fulfilled.
-In such inconvenient hypothesis the creditor (i.e. the buyer) could lodge claim for revoking of this deal (the so-called “Pavlov” claim) per art.135 of the Contracts and Obligations Act, where to win it he/she has to prove that the third party knew about the existing preliminary contract.
+So there is a risk the promisor (i.e. the seller) to transfer the real estate to the third party even if his/her obligations per the signed preliminary contract have not been fulfilled.
+In such inconvenient hypothesis, the creditor (i.e. the buyer) could lodge a claim for revoking of this deal (the so-called “Pavlov” claim) per art.135 of the Contracts and Obligations Act, where to win if he/she has to prove that the third party knew about the existing preliminary contract.

-The above listed shows that the preliminary contract is a beneficial step in the conveyance procedure and it delivers clearness in the relations between parties, giving them guarantees that their interests are covered.
+The above-listed shows that the preliminary contract is a beneficial step in the conveyance procedure and it delivers clearness in the relations between parties, giving them guarantees that their interests are covered.